-Benefit Exclusions\
+Benefit Exclusions

 - 1. Services that are covered under worker's compensation or employer's liability laws - 2.
 Services that are not necessary for your dental health - 3.
 Reconstructive, plastic, cosmetic, elective, or aesthetic dentistry - 4.
 Oral surgery that requires the setting of fractures and dislocations - 5.
 Services with respect to malignancies, cysts, or neoplasms; hereditary, congenital, or mandibular prognathism; or development malformations where such services should not be performed in a dental office - 6.
 Dispensing of drugs - 7.
 Hospitalization for any dental procedure - 8.
 Implant removal or the replacement of dentures, bridges, inlays, onlays, or crowns that can be repaired or restored to normal function - 9.
 Diagnosis or treatment of Temporomandibular Disorder (TMD) and/or occlusal disharmony - 10.
-Elective surgery, including, but not limited to, extraction of non-pathologic, asymptomatic impacted teeth - 11.
-Services not listed as covered - 12.
-Implants and related services; replacement of lost, stolen, or damaged prosthetic or orthodontic appliances; athletic mouth guards; precision or semi-precision attachments; denture duplication; periodontal splinting of teeth

-- 13. Services for increasing vertical dimension, replacing tooth structure lost by attrition, and correcting developmental malformations and/or congenital conditions - 14.
-Procedures, that in the opinion of the plan, are experimental or investigative in nature because they do not meet professionally recognized standards of dental practice and/or have not been shown to be consistently effective for the diagnosis or treatment of your condition - 15.
+Services not listed as covered - 11.
+Implants and related services; replacement of lost, stolen, or damaged prosthetic or orthodontic appliances; athletic mouth guards; precision or semi-precision attachments; denture duplication; periodontal splinting of teeth - 12.
+Services for increasing vertical dimension, replacing tooth structure lost by attrition, and correcting developmental malformations and/or congenital conditions - 13.
+Procedures, that in the opinion of the plan, are experimental or investigative in nature because they do not meet professionally recognized standards of dental practice and/or have not been shown to be consistently effective for the diagnosis or treatment of your condition - 14.
 Treatment of cleft palate, malignancies, or neoplasms

-\Please note that these exclusions are specific to Optional Supplemental Dental coverage.
+Please note that these exclusions are specific to Optional Supplemental Dental coverage.
 Some of these exclusions may be covered under your dental services benefit, which is described in the Medical Benefits Chart in Section 2.1 of this chapter.
 Please contact Customer Service to find out if any of these would be covered.